Phileosopher/commonplace/people-culture-cults_.md

   - At the farthest end, they'll act on their thoughts of destroying the outside group and feel themselves to be "merciful" for performing the action.
 - Extreme mood swings, with love bombing and praise one moment and utter condemnation the next.

+APPLICATION: Gaslighting is a person trying to create a cult with a 1-person following.

 In a [larger cult](groups-large.md), the [classes](classes.md) of leader/follower are *explicitly* enforced with formalized titles and a rigid hierarchy.
 Any [disputes](people-conflicts.md) are *never* addressed among peers, and *always* involve the leadership making a directed decision.

 ## Power expressed